This post may contain affiliate links.

 • Fermented tofu or Chao is essentially tofu left to ferment for a month or more, brined and then soaked in any number of sauces and seasonings but most commonly rice wine, chilis or red bean curd.
 Use fermented tofu in dipping sauces, served over rice, in soups, and as a condiment.

-How to Cook and Eat Raw Tofu
+How to Eat Raw Tofu

 Eating soft/silken tofu raw is super easy to do!
 Simply remove from the package, drain, pat dry and mix into your favorite smoothie, salad dressing, or enjoy on it’s own with a little soy sauce and sesame oil.
 Soft silken tofu is also a common ingredient in vegan puddings and mousses.
 Although any tofu can be consumed raw, soft/silken tofu contains the easiest texture to digest on its own.